Why Earth’s History Appears So Miraculous

 This condition of eternal torment, where one might survive arbitrarily long by subjectively navigating the narrowing tributaries of the many-worlds time lines, staying alive through increasingly—and eventually astronomically—unlikely life paths, is known as quantum immortality, or quantum hell.

-“The guy trying out [Russian roulette] will, from the perspective of most observers, just be dead,” says Sandberg.
+“The guy trying out [Russian roulette] will, from the perspective of most observers, just be dead,” Sandberg said.
 “Of course, there are a few, very rare observers that see him being very, very lucky.
 But as he keeps on doing this that set is getting smaller and smaller.
 But it always includes a version of himself.”

 In my discussion with Aguirre I noted that his colleague, the MIT physicist Max Tegmark, had recently remarked that if this sort of subjective immortality was, in fact, granted by the many worlds of quantum mechanics, then I should expect to be a lot older than I am.